V-MalM/Report-Using-Pandas/README.md

    * Cut and binned for both Age Demographics and Purchasing Analysis
       * Age Demographics
       * Purchasing Analysis (Age)
-   * Succefully sorted dataframes
+   * Successfully sorted dataframes
-   * Succefully applieed formatting for all displays accurately
+   * Successfully applied formatting for all displays accurately.

 #### Execution:
-  * Please download the respository
+  * Please download the repository.
   * The script is in the Jupyter notebook 'HeroesOfPymoli.ipynb' which can be located in the folder HeroesOfPymoli.
-  * The file has detailed comments expaling each segment
+  * The file has detailed comments explaining each segment.

 #### Results:
-   * All the segments of jupiter notebook executed successfully generating the final report .
+   * All the segments of jupiter notebook executed successfully generating the final report.
-   * Successfully displays output identical to what was required
+   * Successfully displays output identical to what was required.

 ###### eRRORS !!!!
 What ERRORS ????
-* REST ASSURED, The code runs error free.
+* REST ASSURED, the code runs error free.
 Just Follow these detailed instructions ....